gospacedev/mini-projects/README.md

 # cpp-projects
-Trying to solving the karan/Projects in C++
+Trying to solve the karan/Projects in C++